-Still Twisted: Teacher Mary Kay Letourneau's Affair With a 13-Year-Old
+Teacher's Pet: Mary Kay Letourneau and the Forever Shocking Story of Her Student Affair - E!
+Online

-Looking at Mary Kay Letourneau and Vili Fualaau now, nothing looks preposterously amiss.
+That list would include her other three children with first husband Steve Letourneau and two more with Vili Fualaau, the estranged husband she had officially separated from last year after several long months in are-they-or-aren't-they limbo.

-A 56-year-old woman and her much younger husband just going about their lives.
-They have two kids.
-Happens all the time with older men and younger women, so...why not?
+"I'm not surprised that they got married," Letourneau's lawyer and friend David Gehrke told People in 2017, when the duo first announced their split.
+"And I'm not surprised, in this day and age, that they are separating."

-But their boy-meets-girl story started when Fualaau, 35, was an actual boy.
+Theirs was a relationship that spanned decades and captured the attention of the world, its existence dissected at water coolers across America and in more than a made for TV movies.
+Because their boy-meets-girl story started when Fualaau, 37, was an actual boy.
 And Letourneau had been his teacher.
 Their older daughter was born while Letourneau was on trial for child rape, and their younger daughter was born while she was in prison.

 "I thought this could be trouble, because it's not really a social norm," Letourneau reflected in 2004 about her choices on CNN's Larry King Live, "but I didn't—I didn't have an idea—I didn't believe that it was a felony.
 It just...I knew it just didn't...just wasn't normal."